Purdue-CS193/lab-1-dkaiser48/index.md

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

-#Daniel Kaiser's first CS193 Lab
+# Daniel Kaiser's first CS193 Lab

--I do not have to wake up very early
+- I do not have to wake up very early
--This class will hopefully make my other CS classes easier -It does not seem like a very time intensive course
+- This class will hopefully make my other CS classes easier
+- It does not seem like a very time intensive course